 The Importance of Collaboration

-In 2015, we began collaborating with Kairos University (then Sioux Falls Seminary) around our shared belief that theological education is something that must happen in community and that the community in which it happens has a profound formational impact on students.
-When we began working together, we made a commitment to honor each other’s history, heritage, and identity.
+In 2015, Taylor Seminary began collaborating with Kairos University (then Sioux Falls Seminary) around our shared belief that theological education is something that must happen in community and that the community in which it happens has a profound formational impact on students.
+When the schools began working together, a commitment was made to honor each other’s history, heritage, and identity.
 Read more about our kingdom-minded collaboration that has now evolved into a system of theological education that is affordable, accessible, relevant, and faithful.

 Exploring our History and Heritage